-To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Change Security Settings menu after opening the OSD menu system.
-Press ENTER.
+To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Power On Lock menu after opening the OSD menu system.
+Select Off by pressing ◄/▶ .
 The message 'INPUT PASSWORD' displays.
 Enter the current password.

-i.
-If the password is correct, the OSD menu returns to the Security Settings page.
-Press ▼ to highlight Power On Lock and press ◄/▶ to select Off.
-You will not have to enter the password next time when turning on the projector.
+- i.
+If the password is correct, the OSD menu returns to the Security Settings page with Off shown in the row of Power On Lock.
+You will not have to enter the password next time when turning on the projector. - ii.
+If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT PASSWORD' displays for your retry.
+You can press MENU/EXIT to cancel the change or try another password.